-The FMR is equivalent to the HOME Rents/FMR for most of the efficiency (no bedroom) units, higher than the one-bedroom units to the two-bedroom HOME Rent/FMR.
+The fair market rent is equivalent to the HOME Rents/FMR for most of the zero to one bedroom units, and comparable to the two bedroom HOME Rent/FMR.
 This reflects the need for more affordable housing units.
-Area median rents average \$1,028 per month for a two-bedroom unit, and from \$1,200-\$1,300 for a three-bedroom unit.
-Preserving affordable housing is an ongoing goal of the County.
+The median monthly rent for the Borough of Carlisle PA is \$726 according to HomeArea.com with 30% being 1 bedroom, 41% of rental units are 2 bedroom, and 23% are 3 bedroom.

-Developing additional units of affordable housing, including rehabilitating existing homes, particularly rental housing for families, continues to be a goal.
-The County will continue to support housing projects stemming from Low-Income Housing Tax Credits, new and rehab units Habitat For Humanity, and units being built by Safe Harbour projects when they arise to help provide new affordable rental units.
+Area median rents average for a one bedroom is \$790 per month, a two-bedroom unit is \$1,028, and from \$1,200-\$1,300 for a three-bedroom unit with an average rental price of \$2,350 per month.
+According to Rent Jungle and Trulia apartment rental prices for the previous last 6 months have increased by \$74 per month.
+Preserving affordable housing is an ongoing goal of the Borough and the County.
+Developing additional units of affordable housing, particularly rental housing for families, continues to be a goal.

 Safe Harbour, Inc. is actively pursuing a project to construct 52, two-bedroom housing rental units on five acres in South Middleton Township, Cumberland County.
 Planning for the project requires the development team to create a zoning amendment in order to make the development feasible.
 Each unit will include a kitchen and bathroom facilities and tenants will have income at or below 50% of the area median income.
-Safe Harbour signed a Letter of Interest with the developer and will soon sign a Sales Agreement to formally proceed with the project.
-The project will be financed through local, state and federal funding sources, including cash, loans, grants, and tax credits.
+The project was financed through local, state and federal funding sources, including cash, loans, grants, and tax credits.